Abdulrahmanaldaghir/Jabbar/README.md

-# Japar
+# Jabar

-Japar is an AI-powered assistant system that integrates voice recognition, speech synthesis, and image processing.
+Jabar is an AI-powered assistant system that integrates voice recognition, speech synthesis, and image processing.
 It offers multiple modes such as Friend, Teacher, and Helper, and can respond to queries, provide weather updates, tell stories, and display images.
 The system uses OpenAI’s GPT models and integrates with various Python libraries to create an interactive experience.

 ## Features